kaimzhao/project-disaster-preassessment-app/README.md

 **Mikhail Lenko:** established process to retrieve desired information from Google Vision AI and Zillow Get Deep Search APIs using Python, wrote ReadMe.
 **Ryan Leyba:** prototyped function for extracting geolocation data from smart phone image files using Python, created presentation deck.
-**Kai Zhao:** established procees to retrieve desired information from Google Maps APIs, integrated backend code using Python Flask, built front-end user interface with HTML/CSS.
+**Kai Zhao:** established process to retrieve desired information from Google Maps APIs, integrated backend code using Python Flask, built front-end user interface with HTML/CSS.

 And special thanks to **Alison Norris** for front-end consultation and **James Huang** for front- and backend consultation.